Hard waste collection

 Council collects hard waste from homes and units in Moreland once a year.
-The 2017 hard waste collection will run for six weeks during April and May 2017.
+The 2017 hard waste collection will run for five weeks during March and April 2017.

-The municipality is broken up into six collection areas and each week the collection will move to a different area of Moreland.
+The municipality is broken up into five collection areas and each week the collection will move to a different area of Moreland.

 When to put your hard waste out

 You will receive a notice from Council at least two weeks before the hard waste collection comes to your area.

 You can begin to neatly place items out on the nature strip or footpath on the weekend before the collection starts in your street.
 Please do not place items out any earlier than this.

 All items for collection must be placed out by the Sunday evening before your collection week begins to avoid a missed collection.
 Do not place items out during your collection week.